 When you lead remote workers, it is harder to ensure everyone’s on the same page because of the absence of face-to-face interactions.
 Effective communication in the workplace is hard as it is.
 Add distance and different time zones to the plate and it creates another layer of difficulty.

 It is so crucial to set clear expectations and clearly communicate tasks within remote workers.
 It may be more challenging, but it is not impossible.
 It requires a proactive attitude from the leaders which will bring about a better organizational structure.
-Building strong relationships between you and your remote workers is essential to your company’s success.
+Building strong relationships with remote workers is essential to your company’s success.
 As Richard Branson, CEO of the Virgin Group, puts it, “Communication is the most important skill any leader can possess.”

-Here are some strategies that will help you effectively communicate with your remote employees.
+Here are some strategies that will help you effectively communicate with remote workers.

 Implement tools that close loops

-Can’t see your employees face to face?
+Can’t see workers face to face?
 Virtual interactions will do!
-Rely on videoconferencing or web-based tools like Skype and Google Hangouts for video and voice chats to build rapport between you and your remote workers and be more in-touch with them.
+Rely on videoconferencing or web-based tools like Skype and Google Hangouts for video and voice chats to build rapport with remote workers and be more in-touch with them.
 You can use World Time Buddy for scheduling calls because it shows overlapping times when you enter different time zones.
-By bridging the distance, they help overcome issues of asynchronous communication that might arise between you and your remote workers.
+By bridging the distance, they help overcome issues of asynchronous communication that might arise with remote workers.

-But, suppose your have workers in each continent, you will most likely not be able to video chat with everyone throughout the day.
+But, suppose you have hired workers on each continent, you will most likely not be able to video chat with everyone throughout the day.
 When these aren’t feasible, communicating with text is the best alternative.
 Whether you use Slack, Join.me Google Drive, Dropbox or GitHub, written text tends to be the most convenient way to clearly get your point across.
-You can also create informational products such as online courses to share information with your remote workers.
+You can also create informational products such as online courses to share information with remote workers.

 Make room for honest feedback